massimofasciano/mafl-rust/README.md

 ## Examples

-Refer to [mafl/language.mafl](mafl/language.mafl) for a walkthrough of the MFAL language as a long MFAL program.
+Refer to [mafl/language.mafl](mafl/language.mafl) for a walkthrough of the MAFL language as a long MAFL program.

 A first functional example.
 The fun keyword is used to create closures (lambdas).
 It can be replaced with a more compact form with backslash.